Belfast School Of Theology

 Portfolio 2500 words 60%

-Developing Practice I: Discipleship and Service
+Ministry Formation and Practice I: Calling, Discipleship and Service

 Aims of the ModuleÂ

 This module begins the process of developing you as a reflective practitioner.
 It provides the foundations from which you will develop your skills, knowledge, attitudes and conduct in a real, practical context.
-It provides the opportunity to reflect on personal and spiritual growth and the relationship between theory and practice, laying the foundations of discipleship and spiritual formation.Â
+It provides the opportunity to reflect on personal and spiritual growth and the relationship between theory and practice, laying the foundations of examing the importance of Christian ‘call and vocation’ within the framework of Christian discipleship andspiritual formation

 Intended Learning OutcomesÂ

-1. Demonstrate the ability to plan a placement with appropriate objectivesÂ
+1. Demonstrate the ability to plan a placement with appropriate objectives

-2. Demonstrate knowledge and understanding of legal and theological frameworks for safe practiceÂ
+2. Demonstrate knowledge and understanding of legal and theological frameworks for safe practice

-3. Understand and integrate biblical perspectives on discipleship and growthÂ
+3. Understand and integrate biblical perspectives on calling and Christian vocation

-4. Identify and apply principles of spiritual formation from diverse Christian traditionsÂ
+4. Identify and apply principles of Christian discipleship and spiritual formation within the wider Christian church and community

-5. Apply principles of reflective practice and communicate results in a structured clear mannerÂ
+5. Demonstrate a basic knowledge of reflective practice and communicate results in a structured clear manner

 Indicative Module ContentÂ

-· 3 hours per week in practical training placement in each of the two semestersÂ
+· 3 hours per week in practical training placement in each of the two semesters

-· Understanding of supervision and placement regulationsÂ
+· Understanding of supervision and placement regulations

-· Safeguarding legislation, policy and procedureÂ
+· Safeguarding legislation, policy and procedure

-· Introduction to reflective practiceÂ
+· Introduction to reflective practice

-· Biblical perspectives of discipleshipÂ
+· Biblical perspectives of discipleship

 AssessmentÂ